exeeny/user_management/README.md

 Filtered search by name/email, department and position Download csv file(regular and if search was filtered) Error handling for restricted actions and invalid inputs.
+Error + success messages.

 Tech Stack:
-Frontend: React (TypeScript), Tailwind.
+Frontend: React(TypeScript), Tailwind.
-Backend: Laravel framework.
+Backend: Laravel framework + Inertia.js.

 How to install: